WanquanF/RMA-Net/README.md

     code for constructing a dataset

-The dataset we used in the paper can be downloaded [here](https://none).
+Or you can also download the dataset we used in the paper [here](https://none).

 ### Train & Test
+To test on the whole testing set, run:

+    code for testing on the whole dataset

+To train the network, run:

+    code for training the network